skip to content

 • Orientation, travel and route finding in Cambridge

-Supporting and teaching students with visual impairments
+Supporting and teaching students with sight loss

-• If, during a lecture or class, new information is written on the board, an oral explanation should be given at the same time.
+• If, during a lecture or class, new information is written on the board, an oral explanation should be given at the same time

-• Written feedback (in an accessible format) is useful as it avoids the student needing to record feedback while discussing matters of relevance.
+• Written feedback (in an accessible format) is useful as it avoids the student needing to record feedback while discussing matters of relevance

-• Provision of directed reading lists in advance to enable materials to be transcribed if need be.
+• Provision of directed reading lists in advance to enable materials to be transcribed if need be

-• Provision of lecture and supervision handouts in advance in an accessible format, according to individual requirements.
+• Provision of lecture and supervision handouts in advance in an accessible format, according to individual requirements

-• All information (such as written feedback, supervision reports) and all relevant materials should be provided in an accessible format, according to individual requirements.
+• All information (such as written feedback, supervision reports) and all relevant materials should be provided in an accessible format, according to individual requirements

-• Extended library loans.
+• Extended library loans

-• Permission to record lectures.
+• Permission to record lectures

-• Reserved seating in lectures to ensure the student can sit close to the board.
+• Reserved seating in lectures to ensure the student can sit close to the board

-• Ground rules should be established for group work as it may be difficult for the student to interact and see from body language when it might be their turn to contribute.
+• Ground rules should be established for group work as it may be difficult for the student to interact and see from body language when it might be their turn to contribute

 Reasonable Adjustments